 Place all ingredients for the chocolate in a bowl.
-If the coconut oil is still solid, place the current bowl into a larger bowl filled with hot water.
-This will melt the coconut oil without being detrimental to the nutrients, as for example a microwave would.
+If the coconut oil is still solid, place the current bowl into a larger bowl filled with hot water to melt the oil; double boiler method.
 Stir really well until all is mixed.
-Don’t waste the coconut oil!
-Rub the excess in on your arms or legs, wherever really.

 Spoon a thin layer of chocolate into each cup.
 Make sure to mix the chocolate in the bowl each time before transferring to the cups.
-The fact of the coconut palm sugar still being raw, it has a tendency to separate.
-If you’re using a liquid sweetener, you may not have this problem.
-A quick mixin’ never hurt anyone..
+The coconut palm sugar is a bit grainy and has a tendency to separate.

 Place all filled liners in the freezer for a few minutes until hardened.